Six former eBay employees charged with cyberstalking Massachusetts couple

 Prosecutors charged all six defendants with conspiring to commit cyberstalking and tamper with witnesses.

-EBay terminated the defendants' employment last September, cooperated in the government probe, and was not charged.
+EBay terminated the defendants' employment last September, cooperated with prosecutors, and apologized to the couple.

 Lawyers for Baugh and Harville did not immediately respond to requests for comment.
-The other defendants, including three former managers, live near eBay's San Jose, California, headquarters.
+The other defendants, including three former managers, live near eBay's San Jose headquarters.

 The alleged victims lived in Natick, Massachusetts, and were the editor and publisher of an online newsletter covering e-commerce companies such as eBay.